Causal Spillover Effects Using Instrumental Variables: Application: Spillovers in Voting Behavior

-Because the telephone message is delivered by landline, this type of experiments is usually subject to rather severe rates of nonresponse, since individuals assigned to treatment are likely to be unavailable, refuse to participate, may have moved or their phone numbers can be outdated or wrong.
-For these and other reasons, it is common to find compliance rates below 50 percent \citep[see e.g.][]{Gerber-Green_2000_AJPS,John-Brannan_2008_BJPS}.
+Because the telephone message is delivered by landline, this type of experiments is usually subject to severe rates of nonresponse, since individuals assigned to treatment are likely to be unavailable, refuse to participate, may have moved or their phone numbers can be outdated or wrong.
+For these and other reasons, it is common to find compliance rates below 50 percent \citep{Gerber-Green_2000_AJPS}.
 In the experiment described here, the response rate among individuals assigned to receive the message is about 45 percent.
 To account for the potential endogeneity of this type of noncompliance, the randomized treatment assignment can be used as an instrument for actual treatment receipt.

-For illustration purposes, I will pool the low- and high-intensity treatments into a single combined treatment.
-To analyze this experiment in the framework set up in previous sections, for each household $g$, let $(Z_{ig},Z_{jg})$ be the randomized treatment assignment for each unit, where $Z_{ig}=1$ if individual $i$ is randomly assigned to receive the phone call.
+More precisely, for each household $g$, let $(Z_{ig},Z_{jg})$ be the randomized treatment assignment for each unit, where $Z_{ig}=1$ if individual $i$ is randomly assigned to receive the phone call.
 Let $(D_{ig},D_{jg})$ be the treatment indicators, where $D_{ig}=1$ if individual $i$ actually receives the phone message.
 Finally, the outcome of interest $Y_{ig}$, voter turnout, equals 1 if individual $i$ voted in the election.

-In this experiment, noncompliance is one-sided, as units assigned to treatment can fail to receive the phone call, but units assigned to control will never receive it.
-Hence, we can analyze this experiment using the results from Section \ref{sec:identif}, Proposition \ref{prop:lapo_osnc}, Corollaries \ref{coro:late_osnc} and \ref{coro:het_osnc} and Proposition \ref{prop:2sls}.
+In this experiment, noncompliance is one-sided, as units assigned to treatment can fail to receive the phone call, but units assigned to control do not receive it.
 Since only one member of each treated household was selected to receive the call, we also have that $\P[Z_{ig}=1,Z_{jg}=1]=0$.
+Given this experimental design, the first stage reduces to estimating $\E[D_{ig}|Z_{ig}=1,Z_{jg}=0]=\E[D_{ig}|Z_{ig}=1]$.
+The estimated coefficient is $0.451$, significantly different from zero at the one percent level and with an $F$-statistic of $1759.03$, which suggests a strong instrument.

 The estimation results are shown in Table \ref{tab:results}.
-Given the experimental design, the first stage reduces to estimating $\E[D_{ig}|Z_{ig}=1,Z_{jg}=0]=\E[D_{ig}|Z_{ig}=1]$.
-The estimated coefficient is $0.451$, significantly different from zero at the one percent level and with an $F$-statistic of $1759.03$, which suggests a strong instrument.
+Column (1) shows the naive estimates obtained by ignoring the presence of spillovers, that is, running a 2SLS using $Z_{ig}$ as an instrument for $D_{ig}$ without accounting for peer's assignment or treatment status.
+Taken at face value, these estimates suggest an ITT effect of about 2 percentage points and a local average effect of about 4 percentage points on voter turnout.
+However, in the presence of spillovers, these magnitudes do not generally have a clear causal interpretation.
+In fact, by Proposition \ref{prop:lapo_osnc}, given this assignment mechanism,